 Currency in Japan is the "yen."
-You can obtain yen at currency exchange desks at major airports around the world, Kansai International Airport and currency exchange shops in Kyoto.
+You can obtain yen at currency exchange desks at major airports around the world, Haneda Airport, Narita Airport and currency exchange shops in Tokyo and Yokohama.
 Exchange at the airport is recommended for your convenience.
 Most foreign currencies and travelers' checks can be exchanged at banks and hotels where you stay.
 However, we highly recommend purchasing travelers' checks or cash in Yen or U.S. dollars before leaving your home countries.
 A passport may be required for currency exchange services.

 Most hotels, major department stores and restaurants accept VISA, Master, JCB, Amex and Diners.
 However, small shops like station kiosks, convenience stores, vending machines and train tickets for short distances do not accept credit cards.
 It is advisable to bring a certain amount of cash.

 Traveler's checks are acceptable at most hotels and banks.

 Many automatic teller machines (ATMs) in Japan do not accept credit, debit and ATM cards, which are issued outside of Japan.
 The big exception is the ATMs found at the post offices and 7-Eleven convenience stores.
 These ATMs allow you to withdraw cash by credit and debit cards issued outside of Japan, including Visa, Plus, Mastercard, Maestro, Cirrus, American Express and JCB cards and provide an English user menu.
 In addition, international ATMs can be found at international airports, in major department stores and in Citibank and Shinsei Bank branches.